Tiina Kotipalo, Head of QA&RA

 Tiina Kotipalo was appointed Innokas Medical’s Quality and Regulatory Affairs Director in 2013.
+Today her role is Head of QA&RA.
 Before that she worked in various roles at Innokas, including Software Developer, Project Manager and Quality Manager.
 Today when working as a QA/RA Director, Kotipalo is responsible for overall quality and regulatory issues affairs at all three of Innokas Medical’s plants.

 At Innokas Medical, quality is built into our services and products.

 I have Bachelor’s Degree in Business Information Technology from Oulu University of Applied Sciences.
 I graduated in 2003.
 Later I’ve also received additional training in quality management and regulatory affairs by participating in several courses arranged by different Finnish and foreign training companies.
 Additionally I have always been eager to learn new by self-learning from different sources.
 At Innokas Medical we have been lucky to have very good customers that have increased our level of knowledge in medical technology area during over 20 years.